• Home

 Interior and Upholstery

-The interior received a meticulous refresh, beginning with the installation of new carpets and floormats.
-Lethal Interiors of Milton, Florida, expertly crafted new OEM seat upholstery using the period-correct, factory-original cloth found in 1987 models.
-Luis' Upholstery, of Snyder, Texas, then skillfully installed the new upholstery, ensuring a flawless and authentic finish.
+The interior underwent a meticulous refresh, beginning with the installation of new carpets and floor mats.
+Lethal Interiors of Milton, Florida, expertly crafted authentic OEM seat upholstery using the exact cloth found in 1987 models.
+Luis’ Upholstery in Snyder, Texas, then installed the seats with precision, delivering a finish that was both flawless and true to the car’s original design.

 Interior Plastics